“When is the best time to see polar bears?”

 While there are other places in the world where you can see polar bears in the wild, there are none that we know of that offer ground-level polar bear walking safaris based out of remote luxury ecolodges.
 Churchill Wild pioneered polar bear walking safaris 26 years ago at Seal River Heritage Lodge and added Nanuk Polar Bear Lodge to our group of lodges in 2009, but our family has actually been walking with polar bears for five decades, beginning at Dymond Lake Ecolodge.

-Both Seal River Heritage Lodge and Nanuk Polar Bear Lodge are now members of the National Geographic Unique Lodges of the World Collection, and all three of our lodges are remotely located on the “polar bear highway” along the Hudson Bay coast.
+Both Seal River Heritage Lodge and Nanuk Polar Bear Lodge were proud members of the National Geographic Unique Lodges of the World Collection while that program existed, and all three of our lodges are remotely located on the “polar bear highway” along the Hudson Bay coast.
 We walk with polar bears from July through November.
 So, the best time to see polar bears is really a matter of personal choice.

 Polar bears are the common thread among all our wildlife walking safaris, along with fabulous food, exceptional customer service and warm, cozy accommodations, but our polar bear lodges are far apart from each other in different ecosystems along the Hudson Bay coast, and each hosts polar bear safaris that are unique to their location.